apache/openoffice-project/content/orientation/intro-development.md

 ## Module Completion

-Once you have completed this Module, go to our our [Directory of Volunteers](https://cwiki.apache.org/confluence/display/OOOUSERS/Directory+of+Volunteers) wiki page and add or update your information.
+Once you have completed this Module, go to our our [Directory of Recruitments](https://cwiki.apache.org/confluence/display/OOOUSERS/Directory+of+Recruitments) wiki page and add or update your information.
 Congratulations!
-Please send a note to [volunteer@openoffice.apache.org](mailto:volunteer@openoffice.apache.org?subject=Completed Introduction to Development) so we know.
+Please send a note to [recruitment@openoffice.apache.org](mailto:recruitment@openoffice.apache.org?subject=Completed%20Introduction%20to%20Development) so we know.